JGMelon22/shop-api/README.md

 <br/>

-> "There is power that is not knowledge."
+> "There is no knowledge that is not power."
 > — *Mortal Kombat*